-As Jay P. Morgan points out in the following video tutorial, it becomes difficult coming up with new ideas if you are shooting in the same space all the time.
+As Jay P. Morgan points out in the following video tutorial, it becomes difficult to come up with new ideas if you’re shooting in the same space all the time.
 Thinking outside the box, Morgan devised a way to add some creative flair on a photo shoot for a client he works with often.
-By mounting a tripod onto the forklift he was photographing, he used the movement of the lift to generate motion blur in the background of the photographs.
+By mounting a tripod onto the forklift he was photographing, he could use the movement of the lift to generate motion blur in the background of the photographs.
 Take a look at the how-to here:

 In scenarios such as the one Morgan encounters on the forklift shoot, your lighting will need to move with your subject so everything stays lit.
 Keep that in mind when setting up the shoot, as it may require some nimble footed assistants or a secondary rig that can safely move your lights with your subject.

 Don't Miss The Next One!

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: